Skip to main content

 How does the doctor know I have bladder cancer?

-Signs of bladder cancer are problems peeing, pain when peeing, needing to go more often than normal, and seeing blood in your urine
+Signs and symptoms of bladder cancer are problems peeing, pain when peeing, needing to go more often than normal, and seeing blood in your urine.

-If signs are pointing to bladder cancer, more tests will be done.
+If signs suggest you might have bladder cancer, exams and tests will be done.
 Here are some of the tests you may need:

 Physical exam: The doctor will check you for signs of bladder cancer and other health problems.
 This might include a rectal exam, during which a gloved finger is put into your rectum.
 If you are a woman, a pelvic exam might also be done.
 During these exams, the doctor can sometimes feel a bladder tumor.

 Urine tests: For these tests, you'll be asked to pee in a cup.
-Your urine is then tested for cancer cells, blood, or certain proteins (called tumor markers).
+Your urine is then tested for cancer cells, blood, or certain proteins (called biomarkers or tumor markers).

 Blue light cystoscopy: Sometimes, special drugs are put into the bladder during the exam.
 Cancer cells soak up these drugs and then glow when the doctor shines a blue light through the scope.
 This can help the doctor see cancer cells that might have been missed with the normal light.

 CT scan: This is sometimes called a CAT scan.
-It's a kind of x-ray that takes many pictures of the inside of your body.
+It uses x-rays to make detailed pictures of the inside of your body.
 It can show if the cancer has spread outside the bladder.

-MRI scan: MRIs use radio waves and strong magnets instead of x-rays to take detailed pictures.
-MRI scans can be very helpful in finding cancer that has spread outside the bladder.
+MRI: MRIs use radio waves and strong magnets instead of x-rays to take detailed pictures.
+MRIs can be very helpful in finding cancer that has spread outside the bladder.

 Ultrasound: This test uses sound waves to make pictures of the organs inside your body, like your bladder and kidneys.
 It can help show the size of a bladder cancer and if it has spread.